SpektraSystems/Microsoft-Cloud-Workshop/microservices-architecture-dev/README.md

 # Introduction

+This is a supplement guide to ‘Microsoft Cloud Workshop - [Microservices Architecture Dev](https://github.com/Microsoft/MCW-Microservices-architecture/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Microservices%20architecture%20-%20Developer%20edition.md)’, to be used when you are delivering a hands-on-lab session using Cloud Labs AI platform from Spektra Systems.
+If you have any questions, please reach out to cloudlabs-support@spektrasystems.com

 Microservices and serverless architectures is one day workshp lead by Microsoft and Microsoft partners.These day focus on hands-on activities and helping an online concert ticket vendor survive the first 5 minutes of crushing load.
 It will handle the client's scaling needs through microservices built on top of Service Fabric, and apply smooth updates or roll back failing updates.Attendees will design an implementation of load testing to optimize the architecture for handling spikes in traffic.

 Attendees will learn how to: